 Update: We’re pleased to report that the Palo Alto City Council voted in favor of a 50-foot setback from the creek bank, as well as bird-safe design, lighting restrictions, and other protections for wildlife.
-Now the project will go back to the Planning and Transportation Commission for review before returning to the City Council for final approval.
-Thanks to everyone who submitted emails to the City Council!
+The developer has redesigned the project to comply.
+Thanks to everyone who submitted emails to the City Council about Los Trancos Creek!
 Your voice makes a difference!

 On Monday, January 23, the Palo Alto City Council will consider approving a monster home on an open space parcel far up in the foothills above Palo Alto.
 The house would be too close to the bank of Los Trancos Creek, which could result in erosion and landslides into the creek, impacts to sensitive species, and blocking of wildlife movement along the creek corridor.
 Please email the City Council and ask them to require changes to the project to mitigate these impacts.